email: tony@lathes.co.uk

 Fitting Indicators to an Austin 7 Fitting LED Lights to an Austin 7

-There are so many Austin 7 clubs that, in 1969, an association of them was formed - and this is now the go-to place that hosts a mass of important data: https://a7ca.org/
+There are so many Austin 7 clubs that, in 1969, an association of them was formed - and this is now the go-to place that hosts a mass of essential data: https://a7ca.org It's a large site with lists of clubs, a superb archive of historical data, reproduction handbooks, chassis and car registers, A7 history, A7 model identification, events, etc.

-A comprehensive collection can be downloaded as PDFs: https://archive.a7ca.org/collections/han...rts-lists/
+A comprehensive collection covering all years can be downloaded as PDFs: https://archive.a7ca.org/collections/handbooks-and-parts-lists/

-As a club member, you will receive not only the club's magazine, but also the Association Magazine, published quarterly since 1970 https://a7ca.org/about-us/magazine/
+As a club member, you will receive not only the club's magazine but also the Association Magazine, published quarterly since 1970

-To read the fascinating background to the car - with reproductions of the notebook by Stanley Edge, the car's design draftsman see: https://a7ca.org/austin-seven/the-people/
+To read the fascinating background to the car, with reproductions of the notebook by Stanley Edge, the design draftsman, see: https://a7ca.org/austin-seven/the-people/

-Austin 7 books can be bought from: http://www.pwa7c.co.uk/bookshop.php There is a good collection of material, including historical and technical literature with data on specific models such as the Type 65 and Nippy, Grasshopper and Ulster, etc.
+http://www.pwa7c.co.uk/bookshop.php.
+This is an excellent collection of material with historical and technical literature and data on specific models such as the Type 65 and Nippy, Grasshopper and Ulster, etc.

-The A7CA provides a list of known Austin 7s - now over 12,500 - at https://a7ca.org/chassis-register/ check to see if your car is listed (or add it, that would be very useful).
-It includes versions by English Austin, American Austin and Bantam, German Dixi and BMW, and French Rosengart.
-You can search the database by Model Type, and chassis, car, and registration numbers.
+The A7CA provides a list of known vehicles at https://a7ca.org/chassis-register/ Check to see if your car is listed (or to add it, that would be very useful).
+It includes English Austin, American Austin and Bantam, German Dixi and BMW, and French Rosengart versions.
+You can search by Model Type, chassis, car, and registration numbers.

 Chassis Numbers:

-Most Sevens before the Ruby, a car introduced in 1934, had the chassis number stamped on the nearside chassis rail just behind the rear engine bolt.
-This was accompanied by two narrow, aluminium plates riveted to the nearside bulkhead; one was stamped with the Chassis Number, the other the Car Number.
+Most Sevens before the Ruby had the chassis number stamped into the nearside chassis rail just behind the rear engine bolt.
+This was accompanied by two narrow, aluminium plates riveted to the outside face of the nearside bulkhead; one stamped with the chassis number, the other the Car Number.

-In the UK, many Sevens were registered when new using the Car Number, not the Chassis Number (the Austin Motor Co. always asked for the Car Number, not the chassis number).
+In the UK, many Sevens were registered with their log book using the Car Number, not the Chassis Number (the Austin Motor Co. always asked for the Car Number, not the chassis number).

 Stamped into the transmission tunnel just behind the handbrake (the rectangular cover plate for the latter might need removing to find it) is the 'Model Type,', e.g. AF, AE, RN, etc.